 “Wouldn’t you?” they asked when they reached a break in their laughter.
 “If you lived the life they did?”

-The unspoken punchline of this ongoing joke was that I may have been more lacking in street smarts than any person they had ever met.
-The answer to the question that was never asked was that a thorough understanding of their world could be said to be on par with any intellectual study of the great men of the book smarts world, in that they both involve a mastery of human nature.
+The unspoken punchline of this ongoing joke was that I might have been more lacking in street smarts than any person they had ever met.
+The answer to the question that was never asked regarding my standing in their world was that a thorough understanding of their world could be said to be on par with any intellectual study of the great men of the book smarts world, in that they both involve a basic understanding of human nature.

-“You see these guys here,” Paul’s father whispered to me, on another day at the liquor store, gesturing out to its patrons.
+“You see these guys here,” Paul’s father whispered to me on another day at the liquor store, gesturing out to its patrons.
 “I could introduce you to these men, one by one, and you’d hear varying stories of success and failure, but the one thing you’ll hear in almost every case is the story about how a woman put them down.
-They all fell in love with the wrong woman.”
+They all fell for the wrong woman.”

-Knowing full well how this line would stick with me, I turned back to Paul’s father in the moment.
+Knowing full well how this line would stick with me, I turned back to Paul’s father while still in the moment.

 “What’s the wrong woman?”
 I asked.
 “What did those women do to these guys?”

-In the life that followed that advice, I met a variety of picky guys.
-Some of them wouldn’t even look at a woman that was below an eight.
-Others looked for an excess in class, intelligence, strength and weakness, and still others were in a perpetual, perhaps unconscious, search for their mama.
+In the life that followed that advice, I met a number of picky guys.
+Some of them wouldn’t even look at a woman that was below an eight, on the relative scale of physical appearance.
+Others looked for an excess in class, intelligence, strength and weakness, and still others were in a perpetual, perhaps unconscious, search for their ma.
 For me, it’s always been about sanity.
 I would date some beautiful women.
-I would date strong women that could school me in intelligence, and most of the women I dated brought that sassy element that I so enjoy, but it’s always came back to a fruitloopery index for me?
-I had an inordinate attraction to the mama-that-could-bring-the-drama for much of my life, but when those ultimatums of increased involvement arrived, Paul’s father’s whisper would work its way back in my head.
+I would date strong women that could school me in intelligence, and most of the women I dated brought that sassy element that I so enjoy, but it’s always came back to the fruitloopery index for me?
+I had an inordinate attraction to the mama-that-could-bring-the-drama for much of my life, but when those ultimatums of increased involvement arrived, Paul’s father’s whisper would work its way into my calculations.
 I did not want to end up in an incarnation of my personal visage of hell, otherwise known as The Family Liquor Store, where it appeared a wide variety of bitter, lost souls entered by the droves, and none escaped.

-For all that I learned in The Family Liquor Store, I still had one question that I dare not ask, why would a normal family, with normal kids, want to open a liquor store on the corner of failure and despair?
-I would not ask this question, even as a young man with an insufferable amount of curiosity, because I knew that the answers I received would reveal some uncomfortable truths about the people that answered.
+For everything I learned in The Family Liquor Store, I still had one question that I dare not ask.
+Why would a normal family, with normal kids, want to open a liquor store on the corners of failure and despair?
+I would not ask this question, even as a young man with an insufferable amount of curiosity, because I knew that the answers I received would reveal some uncomfortable truths about the person that answered.
 One answer I did receive, over time, and in a roundabout way, was that surrounding one’s self with failure and despair, makes one feel better about their standing in the world by comparison.